Apply for Electronic Travel Authorization (eTA) to Canada

 eTA applications can be found incomplete or be refused if not all of these items are completed or submitted.

-Am I eligible for an eTA for Canada?
+Am I eligible to apply for eTA Canada?

 In order to determine your eligibility, you must be a citizen of a country that is exempt from the requirement of needing a visa prior to seeking entry into Canada.